-The infrastructure assets at these substations are in a fair to excellent condition with the Rangitata substation only six years old.
-The Clandeboye substations are twenty and thirteen years old respectively.
-Geraldine substation is the oldest, and we are planning to refurbish and upgrade the substation during this planning period.
+The infrastructure assets at these substations are in a fair to excellent condition with the Rangitata substation only seven years old.
+The two Clandeboye substations are twenty and thirteen years old respectively.
+Geraldine substation is the oldest, which we refurbished and upgraded during 2021.
 The supply is considered secure at Rangitata, Temuka and Clandeboye with adequate capacity to meet a small growing demand, as detailed in Section 5.9.5.3.